w3c/transitions/README.md

   * If you're not sure how to fill the template properly, see [Organize a Technical Report Transition (2017 Process)](https://www.w3.org/Guide/transitions).
   * If you need to convey Member-confidential information, start a thread on w3c-archive@w3.org and link it from your issue; lists.w3.org's access control will manage permissions.
 Analogously for Team-confidential infos.
   * Your WG code is your WG's preferred (unique) abbreviation: it is included in the title template to help you search for transition requests relevant to your WG and manage the official or unofficial pestering of whoever has the “ball”.
+  * Assign your editor(s) and staff contact(s) to the issues to facilitate automatic pestering.